KittenLord/KittenLord/README.md

 Hey I am KittenLord, I am 15, from Ukraine, and know quite some shit about C#

-Apart from coding I like drawing sometimes and making music, which is surprisingly useful when making (trying to make) games
+Apart from coding I like to draw sometimes and make music, which is surprisingly useful when making (trying to make) games

 I really should learn more languages which are actually useful (apart form the goddamn unity)